johnconway/feed-nim/README.md

 # Feed-Nim
 A feed parsing module for Nim, which parses RSS, Atom, and JSONfeed syndication formats.
-This has been substantional re-written and expanded from [Nim-RSS](https://github.com/achesak/nim-rss)
+This has been substantialy re-written and expanded from [Nim-RSS](https://github.com/achesak/nim-rss)

 It has not been tested, has no tests, and is mostly wriiten by an inexperienced dope who barely understands Nim.
 Use at your own risk.